Imoniyi/Film-Data-Analysis/README.md

 * How many people in the database are still alive (based on birthdate and death date)?
 * Which year has the highest number of movie releases?
 * Determine the top 10 people with the most roles in the database.
-* Who are the top 10 actors or directors with the most roles in the database?
-* Identify how many people in the database are still alive.
 * Calculate the average number of user and critic reviews for films.
 * Identify films with the highest number of user and critic reviews.
 * Which films have the most Facebook likes, and is there a correlation with their IMDb scores?